FirmwGuy/CEP/docs/L0_KERNEL/LOCKING.md

-# Store and Payload Locks
+# L0 Kernel: Store and Payload Locks

 Locking lets you "freeze" a portion of the tree so structure or payloads stay put while you inspect or snapshot it.
 Picture a librarian roping off a shelf: visitors can still look, but no one rearranges the books until the rope comes off.